 As you continue throughout your pregnancy, the most critical nutrients in your prenatal vitamins begin to change.
 Read on to learn about the importance of iron, omega-3 fatty acids, and choline during the later stages of your pregnancy.

 As your pregnancy progresses, the blood volume in your body increases by 20 to 30 percent.
 This ensures both you and your baby have enough oxygen available for your muscles, organs, and tissues.
 You need iron to make the protein hemoglobin.
-Oxygen binds to hemoglobin in red blood cells and circulates to all the organs and tissues in the body.
+Oxygen binds to hemoglobin in red blood cells and circulates to all the body’s organs and tissues.
 Iron needs increase during the second and third trimesters of pregnancy due to this increase in blood volume.

 Pregnant women are at increased risk of developing iron-deficiency anemia.
 If you have low iron levels, you can feel weak, tired, or dizzy.
 Ensuring you get enough iron in your diet from foods and supplements is essential for all women.
 However, getting enough iron is especially important for those who are pregnant.

-Meat, beans and lentils, dark leafy green vegetables, and fortified and enriched breads and cereals contain good amounts of iron.
+Meat, beans and lentils, dark leafy green vegetables, and fortified and enriched breads and cereals contain adequate amounts of iron.
 Women who are pregnant should consume 27 grams of iron a day.
-Iron supplements can help you reach your iron goals, if you don’t get enough from your diet.
+Iron supplements can help you reach your iron goals if you don’t get enough from your diet.

 Omega-3 Fatty Acids

 DHA (Docosahexaenoic acid) and EPA (Eicosapentaenoic acid) are omega-3 fatty acids.
-DHA is a key nutrient for brain and eye development in babies throughout pregnancy.
+DHA is a crucial nutrient for brain and eye development in babies throughout pregnancy.
 In the second and third trimesters, DHA becomes even more important.
 Fatty acids are an important part of cell membranes, particularly in the brain and retinas.